-- a) Explain the purposes of committees.[K] - b) Describe the types of committee used by business organisations[K] - c) List the advantages and disadvantages of committees.[K]
+- a) Explain the purposes of committees.
+[K] - b) Describe the types of committee used by business organisations^[K] - List the advantages and disadvantages of committees.^[K]

-- d) Explain the roles of the Chair and Secretary of a committee.[K] - 5.
-Governance and social responsibility in business - a) Explain the agency concept in relation to corporate governance.[K] - b) Define corporate governance and social responsibility and explain their importance in contemporary organisations.[K] - c) Explain the responsibility of organisations to maintain appropriate standards of corporate governance and corporate social responsibility.[K] - d) Briefly explain the main recommendations of best practice in effective corporate governance:[K] - i) Executive and non-executive directors - ii) Remuneration committees - iii) Audit committees - iv) Public oversight - e) Explain how organisations take account of their social responsibility objectives through analysis of the needs of internal, connected and external stakeholders.[K] - f) Identify the social and environmental responsibilities of business organisations to internal, connected and external stakeholders.[K]
+Governance and social responsibility in business

+- a) Explain the agency concept in relation to corporate governance.
+[K] - b) Define corporate governance and social responsibility and explain their importance in contemporary organisations.
+[K] - Explain the responsibility of organisations to maintain appropriate standards of corporate governance and corporate social responsibility.^[K] - d) Briefly explain the main recommendations of best practice in effective corporate governance:^[K] - i) Executive and non-executive directors - ii) Remuneration committees - iii) Audit committees - iv) Public oversight - e) Explain how organisations take account of their social responsibility objectives through analysis of the needs of internal, connected and external stakeholders.^[K] - f) Identify the social and environmental responsibilities of business organisations to internal, connected and external stakeholders.^[K]